firesharkstudios/butterfly-server/docs/README.md

 | SELECT without WHERE | `"SELECT * FROM todo"` |
 | Full SELECT| `"SELECT * FROM todo WHERE id=@id"` |

-The value parameter can also be specified in multiple ways...
+The *values* parameter can also be specified in multiple ways...

 | Name | Example Value |
 | --- | --- | --- |